gladly-team/next-firebase-auth/README.md

 1. On the client, set a JavaScript cookie with the Firebase user information once the Firebase JS SDK loads.
    - _Pros:_ You won't need login/logout API endpoints.
 You can structure the authed user data however you'd like.
    - _Cons:_ The cookie will be unsigned and accessible to other JavaScript, making this approach less secure.
 You won't always have access to the Firebase ID token server side, so you won't be able to access other Firebase services.
-(Note that you can set the ID token in the cookie, but it will expire after an hour and be invalid for future server-side-rendered pages.)
+You could set the ID token in the cookie, but it will expire after an hour and be invalid for future server-side-rendered pages.
 2. Use [Firebase's session cookies](https://firebase.google.com/docs/auth/admin/manage-cookies).
    - _Pros:_ It removes this package as a dependency.
    - _Cons:_ You won't have access to the Firebase ID token server side, so you won't be able to access other Firebase services.
 You'll need to implement the logic for verifying the session and managing the session state.

 **If your app needs a generalized authentication solution**—not specifically Firebase authentication—you could consider using [NextAuth.js](https://github.com/nextauthjs/next-auth).
 NextAuth.js does *not* use Firebase authentication but supports a wide variety of identity providers, including Google.
 [Read more here](https://github.com/gladly-team/next-firebase-auth/discussions/522#discussioncomment-3336440) about the differences between `next-firebase-auth` and NextAuth.js to see which works best for your needs.

-**This package will likely be helpful** if you expect to use both static pages and SSR or if you need access to Firebase ID tokens server side.

-> A quick note on what this package does _not_ do:
+**What this package does _not_ do:**
->
-> - It does not provide authentication UI.
+- It does not provide authentication UI.
 Consider [firebaseui-web](https://github.com/firebase/firebaseui-web) or build your own.
-> - It does not extend Firebase functionality beyond providing universal access to the authed user.
+- It does not extend Firebase functionality beyond providing universal access to the authed user.
 Use the Firebase admin SDK and Firebase JS SDK for any other needs.

 ## Get Started